-- If you have any questions, feel free to ask in #help - Snoonet staff is available for assistance 24/7.
-Don't be shy, you will be treated politely and fairly.
+- If you have any questions, feel free to ask in #help or generate a support ticket. - Snoonet staff is available for assistance 24/7.
+Don’t be shy, you will be treated politely and fairly.

 - If you are completely new to IRC we suggest you read up on basic commands and functionality here: IRC Help - New2irc